Cuisine of Veracruz

-The cuisine of Veracruz is the regional cooking centered on the Mexican state that stretches over most of the country's coast on the Gulf of Mexico.
-Its cooking is characterized by three main influences, indigenous, Spanish and Afro-Cuban, due to its history, which included the arrival of the Spanish and that of slaves from Africa and the Caribbean.
+The cuisine of Veracruz is the regional cooking of Veracruz, a Mexican state along the Gulf of Mexico.
+Its cooking is characterized by three main influences—indigenous, Spanish, and Afro-Cuban—per its history, which included the arrival of the Spanish and of enslaved people from Africa and the Caribbean.
 These influences have contributed many ingredients to the cooking including native vanilla, corn and seafood, along with rice, spices and tubers.
 How much the three mix depending on the area of the state, with some areas more heavily favoring one or another.
 The state has worked to promote its cuisine both in Mexico and abroad as part of its tourism industry.